borkdude/jet/README.md

 ```

 By default, only keys that have truthy values in the query will be selected from
 the output.
-However, if one of the values have a falsy value, this behavior is
+However, if one of the values has a falsy value, this behavior is
-reversed and unmentioned keys are left out:
+reversed and other keys are left in:

 ``` clojure
 echo '{:a 1 :b 2 :c 3}' | jet --from edn --to edn --query '{:c false}'